ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ## Edit Page

-You edit Pages using the Page Builder.
+You can edit Pages using the Page Builder.
 To start editing an existing Page, in the Back Office from the Content Tree choose the page that you want you edit and click **Edit** button.

 ![Selecting Page for editing](img/editing_page.png)